 Deloitte Limited is the sub-licensed affiliate of Deloitte NSE for Cyprus.
-Deloitte Limited is among the leading professional services firms in Cyprus, providing audit & assurance, consulting, financial advisory, risk advisory, tax and related services, as well as a complete range of services to international business, through over 700 people in Nicosia and Limassol.
+Deloitte Limited is among the leading professional services firms in Cyprus, providing audit & assurance, tax & legal and consulting, as well as a complete range of services to businesses operating from Cyprus.
 For more information, please visit the Deloitte Cyprus' website at www.deloitte.com/cy.